 Lafayette is the fourth-largest city in the state of Louisiana, with a population of 120,623 at the 2010 census.

-Hotel Property Performance Mixed Across the Gulf Region
+Limited Construction Bodes Well for Hotel Property Performance in the Gulf Region

 Lafayette is located along the Vermilion River in southwestern Louisiana.
 The city of Lafayette is the fourth-largest in the state, with a population of 120,623 at the 2010 census.
 The combined statistical area of Lafayette–Opelousas-Morgan City was 611,774 according to 2012 estimates.
 Lafayette is the parish seat of Lafayette Parish, Louisiana.